daviskoh/codestars/prework.md

 What are some ways that we can prevent memory leaks?

+One way is to make sure retain cycles do not occur.
+This can be done making sure that only the parent object holds a strong reference cycle to the child object, while the child holds a weak one to the parent.
+Another is to make sure to use `__weak` for references to `self` accessed lexically from a block used within a instance method using `self` as blocks use strong references by default.
+The Instruments in Xcode help debug memory leaks.

 What are immutable objects in Objective-C?
 Name some immutable objects.

 What is the difference between an NSSet and an NSMutableSet?